Simone Forti: Planet at P.S.1

 "Rather than turning to animals for a model of 'natural' liberation, Forti came to them out of despair, a shared sense of dislocation, loneliness, and isolation.
 At the same time, she did not neglect their adaptability, attending closely to their moments of connection and collective recreation.
 She was constantly aware that their movements were shaped not only by their state of captivity but also by their inner reserves of strength.
 She mentions, for instance, 'the big cats' compulsive pacing at the fence, which seemed to provide a modicum of relief, and writes that it gave her 'a new view of what it was that I was doing when I was dancing.'
 Movement is, for the animals as well as for her, a method of control and redirected awareness: 'At times I've escaped an oppressive sense of fragmentation by plunging my consciousness into cyclical momentum.'"

 Forti's continued interest in these captive animals' movements developed into the large group performance Planet, first performed in 1976 at P.S.1, as part of the exhibition, The Institute for Art and Urban Resources presents Group Works by Simone Forti at P.S.1.
 In Planet, about forty people performed the movement vocabulary Forti had been developing in her classes, inspired by animal movements Forti observed in zoos.
-Performers included David Appel, Sally Banes, Pooh Kaye, and Terrence O'Reilly, Nina Martin, Eric Hess, among others.
+Performers included David Appel, Sally Banes, Pooh Kaye, and Terrence O'Reilly, Nina Martin, and Eric Hess, among others.
 Peter Van Riper performed live music.
 Banes identified some of the animals performed by a few dancers: "several performers did animal movements – including a bird (Pooh Kaye), a lion (Forti), an elephant (Sally Banes), a monkey (David Appel), three young bears (Anne Hammel, David Appel, Pooh Kaye), and lizards (Terry O'Reilly, David Taylor)."